JGSolutions/jerry-gagliano/posts/podcast-pwa.md

 ---
-title: 'Open Sourcing a Podcast App'
+title: 'Create Podcast PWA as an Open Source Project'
 description: 'Thinking of creating a Podcast app as a PWA.
-Any interest?'
+I wonder if any designers or developers interested?'
 coverImage: '/posts/podcast-blog.jpeg'
 tags: 'Web'
 date: '2022-10-10T12:30:07.322Z'